progmalover/MyLife/Demos/linux_demo/kernel_demo/ip_system/ROUTE.md

 ### Routing process?

-f packet.routeCacheLookupKey in routeCache :
+if packet.routeCacheLookupKey in routeCache :
     route = routeCache[ packet.routeCacheLookupKey ]
 else
     for rule in rpdb :